 2. Book When Prices Are Low

 Maybe you dream of traveling to a far-off destination like Paris or Tokyo, but you just know that the flights will be way out of your price range.
 This may be true during the popular times of the year, which are typically May through August.
 So, check the flight prices during September or October instead.
 Depending on what country and city you want to go to, the weather may only be cool but not cold.
 In other words, it’s still a wonderful time to take a trip.
 Also, make sure to check flight comparison sights like Expedia or Skyscanner to ensure you’re getting the best price.
 Lower costs, lower temperatures and less tourists sounds like an awesome vacation to us!

-3. Go to Places That Are Known For Fall Weather
+3. Go to Places Known For Fall Weather

-This one might be considered a no-brainer to some, but it’s always good to do some research about your vacation location, and see if any special autumn festivals or events are happening when you’re there.
-A lot of cities and small towns have specific annual events or celebrations during the fall months, and attending one of them is another exciting way to enhance your vacation.
+Before your trip, it’s a good idea to have at least a loose itinerary of what you want to do.
+After all, you don’t want to waste precious time trying to figure it all out while you’re on vacation.
+Instead, research your vacation destination to see if any special autumn festivals or events are happening when you’re there.
+A lot of cities and small towns have specific annual events or celebrations during the fall months.
+Attending one of them is another exciting way to enhance your vacation.